-Table 5-5 presents the average AFUE for central gas furnaces by utility service area.
+Table 5-6 presents the average AFUE for central gas furnaces by utility service area.
 There is little variation in AFUE over time in the PG&E and SCE service territories.
-However, the average AFUE for homes in the SDG&E service territory increased significantly.33 Overall
+However, the average AFUE for homes in the SDG&E service territory increased significantly.
+Overall AFUEs increased slightly because of the increase in SDG&E's territory.
+Figure 5-8 shows the distribution of gas furnaces by efficiency level.
+Of the central gas furnaces installed for all periods, over 90% had an AFUE of 78 to 80.

-$^{^{33}\,}$ A significance test was conducted at the 90% confidence level.
+$^{33}\,$ A significance test was conducted at the 90% confidence level.